H3licopter/beanstalk/DEV_NOTES.md

 # TO DO
 ## GENERAL
-- Should move any html tag creation from create_scene_node to web_parser and have a unique AST node before that instead.
+- Should move any markdown tag creation from create_scene_node to web_parser and have a unique AST node before that instead.
 - Other datatypes can be inserted directly into scenes.
 Raw strings, numbers, even collections should have a default behaviour etc.
 - Add 'alt' attribute to images.
 - Try making the spaces after an inline element significant rather than at the end of the element.
 HTML automatically parses them out.